Open Gromov-Witten invariants from the Fukaya category: The relative quantum TE-structure

 Combining the last two equations, we thus find that Substituting this into equation \eqref{eq:euler grading commutator} finishes the proof. \end{proof} As $QH^*(X,L;Q^e)[[u]]$ is an Euler-graded T-structure, it comes with a canonical connection in the $u$-direction (see \cite[Definition~2.6]{Hug}).
 Writing out the formulae we have:

 \begin{remark} Let $(X,L)$ be a monotone symplectic manifold, with a monotone Lagrangian.
 We can then set the Novikov parameter $Q = 1$, also consider the case without bulk deformations.
+Then, the Euler vector field is given by $E = e\partial_e$, so that $E(\qb_{-1,1})(\eta) = \q_{-1,2}(c_1, \eta)$ by Lemma \ref{le:e of q -1}.
 Then, setting the universal Novikov parameter $e=1$ as well, we obtain a connection $\nabla^L_{\frac{d}{du}}: QH^*(X,L;\CC)[[u]] \rightarrow QH^*(X,L;\CC)[[u]]$.
-It is given on the chain level by: Here $W$ is the disk potential: the count of Maslov index 2 holomorphic disks with boundary on $L$. \end{remark} \begin{defi} The sign-twisted relative connection in the $u$-direction is given by:
+It is given on the chain level by: Here $W \in \CC$ is the disk potential: the count of Maslov index 2 holomorphic disks with boundary on $L$, it appears as for monotone symplectic manifolds we have $c = W$ for degree reasons. \end{remark} \begin{defi} The sign-twisted relative connection in the $u$-direction is given by:

 \end{defi}